How to Transfer a Certificate of Origin 2026: Step-by-Step Guide

 Certificate of origin transfer lifecycle flowchart showing manufacturer to dealer to owner

-Before you pick up a pen, you need to understand the lifecycle of this document.
+Before you pick up a pen, understand the lifecycle of this document.

 You cannot keep an MCO forever.
 You cannot “transfer” an MCO to a second buyer.
 The moment you want to put a license plate on the vehicle, the MCO must be surrendered to a DMV (or a processing service like ours).
 The DMV takes the MCO, files it away permanently, and issues a State Certificate of Title in its place.